Jcq242818/Jcq242818/README.md

 - 🔭 I’m currently working on Anticancer drug detection research.
 - 🌱 I’m currently learning Software Defined Radio and C++.
-- 👯 I’m looking to collaborate on integration perception in communication.
+- 👯 I’m looking to collaborate on mmwave integration sensing in communication.
 - 💬 You can discuss with me about all the problems in the course CS305(Computer Networking).
 - 📫 How to reach me: 11911303@mail.sustech.edu.cn